Skip to main content

 • mancozeb plus copper hydroxide (ManKocide): 2.0 to 3.0 lb/A; PHI 5d, REI 48h, Groups M03 & M01.
 Do not apply in a spray solution having a pH of less than 6.5 or tank mix with Aliette.

 • metrafenone (Vivando): 15.4 fl oz/A; PHI 0d, REI 12h, Group 50.
 Must be applied before symptoms appear.
-Fro established infections, apply in a tank mix with a curative fungicide.
+For established infections, apply in a tank mix with a curative fungicide.
 Make no more than 3 applications per year.
-Rotate to a fungicide with a different Group # after 2 applications.
+Do not apply more than twice before rotating to a fungicide from a different FRAC Group.
 Do not mix with horticultural oil.

 • monopotassium phosphate (Nutrol): 10.0 to 20.0 lb/A; PHI 0d, REI 4h, Group NC.
-Apply 2 to 4 sprays beginning at fruit set.
+Apply 2-4 sprays beginning at fruit set.
 Use a maximum of 3 lb product/10 gal spray solution.
 See label for application methods and restrictions.

 • neem botanical oil (TrilogyOG): 0.5 to 1% solution/A; PHI 0d, REI 4h, Group NC.
 See label for application method.
 Thorough coverage is essential.